 Amendments to school attendance regulations were updated and enforced from 2013: (Pupil Registration) (England) regulations state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

-In making a request for an authorized absence from school, parents should write to the headteacher and explain why the circumstance are exceptional.
-If the absence is unauthorised and if the number of sessions hits the thresholds set down in Hampshire’s Code of Conduct parent/carers will be issued with a fixed penalty, or other legal action may be considered.
+In making a request for an authorized absence from school, parents should write to the head teacher and explain why the circumstance is exceptional.
+If the absence is unauthorised and if the number of sessions meets the thresholds set down in Hampshire’s Code of Conduct, parent/carers will be issued with a fixed penalty, or other legal action may be considered.

 Schools are instructed to continue to unauthorise absence for holidays in term time unless there are exceptional circumstances.
-However, as an interim measure, fines will only be issued if the pupil’s attendance drops below 90%.
+These will be subject to a penalty notice, as advised by Hampshire County Council.

 Why have they been introduced?